Equational Axioms for Expected Value Operators: Event spaces and probability functions

-It is easy to see that $E_P$ can be eliminated from expressions of sort V with out free variables of sort CV.
-Therefore an equation of type V without free variables of sort CV V is provably equivalent within MbAPC$_P$ to an equation not involving subterms of sort CVs.
-Using Theorem~\ref{Compl:1}, it follows that MbAPC$_P$ is complete for such equations w.r.t. validity in $\mathit{ECVPF}(BA,\reals_{0}(\sg), \cv(BA,\reals_0(\sg)),P,E_P).$
+$E_P$ can be eliminated from expressions of sort $V$ without free variables of sort $V_C$.
+Therefore an expression of sort $V$ without free variables of sort $V_C$ is provably equal within $\MBPC_P$ to an expression not involving subterms of sort $V_C$.